liuch/dmarc-srg/README.md

 * PHP 7.3 or higher
 * Installed `php-mbstring`, `php-mysql`, `php-xml`, `php-zip`, and `php-json`
 * A working webserver (not necessary)
-* To process incoming reports in your mailbox, you need the `php-imap` extension
+* To process incoming reports in your mailbox, you need to install the `ImapEngine` library.
+Use composer for that.
+Note that the PHP IMAP extension is deprecated, however, it is still possible to use it here.
+See comments in the conf.sample.php file for details.
 * To process incoming reports on the S3 filesystem, you need the `flysystem` package.
 Use composer for this.

 ### Create the database